Agencies Responsible for regulating drones in the United States of America

 UAS Laws – General rules for flying drones in the USA

 The USA agency responsible for drone safety, FAA, has provided many internet-accessible details on flying for fun or work.
 The highlights are enumerated below.
-For more details, go to the link above.
+For more details, click on the link above.

 Are drones allowed in the USA?